Math Placement Exam

 Test results are valid for one calendar year.
 If you do not register for an appropriate math class in that time, you will need to take the MPE again.

 You can view an individual report online that includes placement level and a list of topics that should be reviewed before the class begins.

 If you are placed into a lower math course than desired, you are encouraged to engage in the topics where review is needed before attempting the MPE again.
-Examples include but are not limited to: engaging in the MDTP Topic-based Learning Modules, reviewing the refresher books listed above, attending structured tutoring or SI Sessions, taking a course in intermediate algebra at a community college.
-After waiting at least 60 days you may retake the MPE.
-The last placement level will replace previous test results.
+Examples include but are not limited to: engaging in the MDTP Topic-based Learning Modules, reviewing the refresher books listed above, attending structured tutoring or SI Sessions, or taking a course in intermediate algebra at a community college.